nus-cs1010/2324-s1/docs/messages.md

   ~ ^ ~
 ```

-To fix, check the expression is necessary.
+To fix, check if the expression is necessary.
 If so, use it as intended.
 Otherwise, remove it.

 ### Warning: Code/return/break will never be executed